Lamborghini Terzo Millennio: Electric motor

 The Terzo Millennio uses high-capacity supercapacitors in lieu of batteries, due to their more rapid storage and discharge of energy.
 These supercapacitors have been made to simultaneously capture and release energy to give the car an increase in performance, without having to depend on chemical reactions.
 Each wheel, the rims of which glow orange, contains an electric motor, so that the amount of torque can be controlled individually, making the car's stability as good as a modern Formula One car.
 Because there is a motor on every wheel, the car's layout would be all-wheel drive if it was functional.

 Autonomous capabilities

 The Terzo Millennio is reported to have an autonomous system, but only for racetrack driving.
-This system would make the car run a full lap without any mistakes, then teach the driver how to run the lap on their own, using a ghost car, which is based on video game series such as Forza, and Gran Turismo.
+This system would make the car run a full lap without any mistakes, then teach the driver how to run the lap on their own, using a ghost car, which is based on video game series such as Forza and Gran Turismo.

 Design and body

-The car still inherits the modern Lamborghini design, with the Y-shaped design elements such as the headlights and taillights, along with the triangular front trunk and rear engine bay.
+The Terzo Millennio inherits the modern Lamborghini design language, with the Y-shaped design elements such as the headlights and taillights, along with the triangular front trunk and rear engine bay.

-Carbon fibre is used entirely for the body panels.
+Carbon fiber is used entirely for the body panels.
 The body of the car is monitored by a health system.
 Entry by passengers is via a sliding canopy.
+The Terzo Millennio has a height of 1143 mm (45 inches).